 The Physical Therapist Assistant (PTA) is a skilled technical health care worker who implements treatment programs under the direction and delegation of the Physical Therapist.
 Typical duties of the PTA include the application of physical agents such as cold, heat, electrical stimulation, and traction; implementation of therapeutic exercise programs for strengthening, balance, and coordination; developing mobility and functional skills, and instruction while communicating with the physical therapist as the client’s medical condition changes.

 Physical Therapist Assistants are employed in a variety of physical therapy settings such as nursing homes, outpatient clinics; acute care hospitals, rehabilitation centers, public school, and other qualified agencies.
+According to the U.S. Department of Labor Bureau of Labor Statistics, employment of physical therapist assistants is expected to grow much faster than the average for all occupations through 2020.
+The profession is expected to grow 45% from 2010-2020.

 The PTA Program admits students once per year during the Spring semester.
 This is a full-time Day Program.
 Applications can only be submitted during the month of September.